We Help Working Women Win

-Domestic workers.
+Women on the front lines: Domestic workers.
 Teachers.
 Home health aides.
 Food-service workers.
 No one knows better what it feels like to work for less than $15 an hour.
 What it means to have no healthcare.
 What it tastes like when your tap water runs brown.
 No one knows better the human cost of gun violence, police brutality, and family separation.

 For too long, establishment-aligned organizations have decided whether to support a candidate based on the candidates’ early fundraising numbers.
 By using bank accounts to measure viability, these organizations often provide critical early funding to independently wealthy candidates and candidates who have access to financial resources.
 These organizations have trapped themselves in a cycle where wealth determines viability, and viability leads to more funding.

 Many institutions that support candidates set early and unreasonable fundraising markers to determine a candidate's viability — not whether the candidate is connected to their community, has ideas that will empower everyday people, or has grassroots support.

 For working-class candidates, raising huge sums of money in a short amount of time — while also working one or more jobs — is often unthinkable.
 And for working women who often bear the brunt of household duties and childcare as well, finding the time to campaign is nearly impossible.
 These are the candidates who need and deserve early assistance and infrastructure support, because they are personally connected to the issues they are fighting for.